China adopts new law to enhance public health emergency response capacity

 BEIJING, Sept.
 12 (Xinhua) -- A new law was adopted by Chinese lawmakers on Friday to regulate the response to public health emergencies and enhance the country's capacity to address such situations.

-The law on public health emergency response, adopted at a session of the Standing Committee of the National People's Congress, put forward the establishment and improvement of a nationwide public health emergency reporting system.
+The law on public health emergency response, adopted at a session of the Standing Committee of the National People's Congress, proposed the establishment and improvement of a nationwide public health emergency reporting system.

+The law requires medical institutions and on-duty staff to report actual or potential public health emergencies through the online direct reporting system within two hours.
+Individuals or groups should also report such cases immediately to local authorities or disease control agencies, and those whose reports are later found not to be a public health emergency will not face legal liability.

+After a public health emergency occurs, the county-level government where it takes place must report to the higher-level government and may, if necessary, report directly to an even higher authority, according to the law.

+The law supports and encourages the use of modern information technology and other advanced technologies in responding to public health emergencies.
+Meanwhile, necessary measures must be taken to protect personal information and privacy.

+After a public health emergency has been addressed, any personal information collected for response purposes must be promptly deleted, according to the law.

-The law, consisting of 65 articles in eight chapters, will take effect from Nov.
-1.
+The law, consisting of 65 articles in eight chapters, will take effect on Nov.
+1, 2025.

 Photos